OuafikMohammed/SchoolManagement-app/README.md

 - Statistics dashboard for teachers

 ### Sprint 4: PDF & Polish
-- Generate student bulletins as PDF
+- ✅ Generate student bulletins as PDF with rankings
-- Generate course reports as PDF
+- ✅ Generate course reports as PDF with student statistics
+- ✅ Comprehensive test coverage (>80% services & repositories)
+- ✅ Enhanced fixtures with 50+ students and 20+ courses
+- ✅ Functional tests for PDF generation controllers
+- ✅ Unit tests for all services (PdfGeneratorService, GradeService, EnrollmentService, StatisticService)
+- ✅ Integration tests for repositories
+- ✅ Responsive UI with animations
-- Pagination and advanced filtering
+- ✅ Pagination and advanced filtering on all list pages
-- Complete test coverage (>80%)
+- ✅ Complete documentation and deployment guides

 ---

-## 🧪 Testing
+## 📚 Sprint 4 Deliverables

 Run all tests: